 Attraction content is the key.
 This is content that appears either on social media or on your website blog.
 Your blog is a foundational tool to produce resource, rich content that you can then share on social media.

-Then things like Facebook Ads let’s you target a ad to your idea audience persona so your message is reaching your exact target audience.
+Then things like Facebook Ads let's you target an ad to your idea audience persona so your message is reaching your exact target audience.

 Let's dive in deeper now...

 Consistently publishing high-quality content will help your site rank well on search engine result pages.
 It will also yield more content you can share on social media later on.

 But how frequently should you post to achieve this consistency?

 There’s no hard-and-fast rule, but for small to medium sized businesses, aim for at least one blog post with a minimum of 600 words per week as the best route.
 That’s about four posts a month.
 It’s enough to let Google and people know your site always has fresh content.
 If that is too much, aim for at least 2x a month!

 But to develop a strong social media presence, you have to post more often that once a week!

 If your workload permits, aim to release 1-2 posts per day on your key platforms.
 This can be done if you plan your content a few weeks to a month ahead, with all the titles, outlines, and schedules already laid out.
 This calendar will help manage your time, so you don't waste a lot of it trying to come up with a topic whenever you have to write a blog post.